Southern Black Racer

 The Southern black racer's common name has another contradiction.
 This snake can be found pretty much everywhere in the eastern half of the United States, from Texas to Minnesota to Maine to Florida.
 Restricted to the south, it's not.
 A better name that we've seen recently: North American black racer.

 Southern black racers are found throughout Florida, including the Keys.
 It's a common snake throughout its range.
-Habitat includes pinelands, hammocks, scrubs, prairies, sandhils and cypress woods.
+Habitat includes pinelands, hammocks, scrubs, prairies, sandhills and cypress woods.
 It's also found in urban settings.
 Occasionally, we've seen them in our yard.

 Most adults are between two to five feet long, with six feet being the record for this racer.
 Adults are uniformly black with white markings on the chin and throat.
 Its pupils are round.
 Juveniles, on the other hand, are mostly a blotchy reddish-brown with a solid black tail.